dmyersturnbull/dmyersturnbull.github.io/contents/style/documentation.md

     These symbols are easily recognized as indicating footnotes, whereas superscript numbers could be confused with reference numbers or even exponents in some places.
     They are more accessible than superscript symbols for people who are vision-impaired.
+    (The pilcrow is excluded because it is too thick/prominent.)

 Unless the Markdown flavor handles footnotes in another way, follow this format: